 Self-service options allow simple tasks to be completed quickly without waiting on hold to talk to an agent.
 They also reduce call volume to live agents, so wait times are shorter for complex issues.

-Whether you're a small business or a large corporation, using a phone tree template to integrate an IVR menu into your customer service strategy can lead to significant improvements in both customer satisfaction and resource management.
+Whether you're a small business or a large corporation, using a phone tree template to integrate an IVR menu into your customer service strategy can significantly improve both customer satisfaction and resource management.

 Get started by booking a free consultation to learn how Smith.ai can transform your customer experience.